cfms-website/STV/qualtrics/README.md

 This is what it should look like when we're done with it (after randomization, which we'll go over soon).
 Change Q1 or Q2 or whatever is in the upper left corner to "President".
 Do the same for the title of the question.
 Add your own disclaimer and instructions about voting.

-Give a name to your candidates (and add a party if needed).
+Give a name to your candidates (and add a school if needed).
 A write-in candidate isn't required, but it is fully supported (more on that later).

 Now it's time for the alternative question type: "Matrix Table".
 This is, incidentally, what we use for all of our candidates at UCSB.